Royal Hibernian Academy

 Associate Members Of The Royal Hibernian Academy (ARHA)

-Robin Buick,
+Robin Buick

-William Carron,
+William Carron

-Remco De Fouw,
+Remco De Fouw

-Eithne Jordan,
+Eithne Jordan

-John Long,
+John Long

-Abigail O’Brien,
+Abigail O’Brien

 Honorary Council Of The Royal Hibernian Academy (HRHA)

-Dr. Peter Harbison, (Prof. Of Archaeology)
+Dr. Peter Harbison, (Professor Of Archaeology)

-Seamus Heaney, (Prof. Of Literature)
+Seamus Heaney, (Professor Of Literature)

-Dervilla Donnelly, (Prof. Of Chemistry)
+Dervilla Donnelly, (Professor Of Chemistry)

-Prof. John Turpin, (Prof. Of History Of Art)
+Prof. John Turpin, (Professor Of History Of Art)

-Richard Hurley, (Prof. Of Architecture)
+Richard Hurley, (Professor Of Architecture)

 William J.L.
-Baillie, Prsa
+Baillie, PRSA

 Basil Blackshaw,